Non-orientable slice surfaces and inscribed rectangles: Introduction

 In more detail, in case $\Gamma$ is smooth, Hugelmeyer gives a reduction of Theorem~\ref{thm:main} to the smooth analog of Theorem~\ref{thm:nomob}.
 He then observes that, in the smooth setting and for $n\geq 3$, Theorem~\ref{thm:nomob} follows from a result by Batson~\cite{Batson}: for $n\geq 3$, the torus knot $T_{2n-1,2n}$ in the 3--sphere $S^3=\partial B^4$ does not arise as the boundary of a smoothly embedded M\"obius band in the 4--ball $B^4$.

-The need for locally-flat statements in our approach, in contrast Batson's smooth results, as well as the differences between the smooth and topological \emph{orientable} 4-genus~\cite{Rudolph_84_SomeTopLocFlatSurf,BaaderFellerLewarkLiechti_15}, motivated us to compare locally-flatly and smoothly embedded \emph{non-orientable} surfaces in the 4--ball.
-For instance, which torus knots in $S^3$ arise as the boundary of a smooth/locally-flat M\"obius band in~$B^4$?
+The need for locally-flat statements in our approach, in contrast to Batson's smooth results, as well as the differences between the smooth and topological \emph{orientable} 4-genus~\cite{Rudolph_84_SomeTopLocFlatSurf,BaaderFellerLewarkLiechti_15}, motivated us to compare locally-flatly and smoothly embedded \emph{non-orientable} surfaces in the 4--ball.